 During non-working hours and after completing a particular construction operation, remove all unnecessary traffic control devices.
 Store all unused traffic control devices in a designated storage area which does not present a nuisance or visual distraction to traffic.
 If sign panels are post mounted and cannot be readily removed, cover them entirely with either metal or plywood sheeting.
-Completely cover signal heads with bags.
+Completely cover signal heads with durable material that that fully blocks the view of signal head and will not be damaged or removed by weather.